-In the world of marketing, you get out what you put in.
-And content marketing is no different.
+In the world of marketing, you get out what you put in—and content marketing is no different.
 Creating useful, engaging content on a consistent basis requires a fine mix of skill, time and creativity.
 Not surprisingly, content creation often comes with a price tag.
 But as marketers leverage content marketing as a way to build their businesses, they’re often left second-guessing whether the content they’re producing is more of an expendable expense than a valuable asset.

 Because today’s content has a long shelf life, producing high-quality content should be much more of a priority than minimizing its costs.
 In addition, worrying mainly about cost means you might be less likely to measure and optimize your marketing efforts, which is an essential part of any content marketing strategy.

-Content Can Generate Revenue
+1. Content Can Generate Revenue

 It is crucial that marketers shift their mindsets and begin managing content creation as an investment in a valuable asset, not as an expense.
-By doing so, they will create greater value for their businesses and elevate the marketing function in the eyes of the salesforce and senior management.
+By doing so, they will create greater value for their businesses and elevate the marketing function in the eyes of the sales force and senior management.

-For example, the Cleveland Clinic has had an incredible amount of success with its Health Essentials blog, which is now one of the most visited online healthcare destinations on the web.
+For example, the Cleveland Clinic has had an incredible amount of success with its Health Essentials blog, which is now one of the most visited online healthcare destinations.
 Since its conception, the Cleveland Clinic’s content marketing department has put an emphasis on producing high-quality content and optimizing content marketing efforts, as well as collaborating with its CMO to monetize the blog’s content.

-Content Can Generate Lasting Value
+2. Content Can Generate Lasting Value

-Content Can Be Repurposed
+3. Content Can Be Repurposed

 Another valuable element of content is its ability to be reused in different formats.
 When you invest in creating a great piece of content, these pieces can and should be repurposed.
 For example, you could start with a white paper and repurpose it into a video, a blog post and a sales presentation.

-Content Creation Can Maximize Your Marketing Efforts
+4. Content Creation Can Maximize Your Marketing Efforts

-Treating content as a valuable asset is not just about semantics or accounting, it has important implications for the way content is created, marketed and managed.
-Optimizing and prioritizing your content creation and marketing by embracing content as an asset is one way to ensure that your content delivers maximum returns.
+Treating content as a valuable asset is not just about semantics or accounting—it has important implications for the way content is created, marketed and managed.
+Optimizing and prioritizing your content creation and marketing by embracing content as an asset is one way to ensure that your content delivers maximum ROI.